PruvoNet/node-upgrade-checker/README.md

 ## Credits

-This project is a typescript port (with better performance, bug fixes and new features) of the wonderful and unmaintnaed project [TomFrost/Squiss](https://www.github.com/TomFrost/Squiss)
+This project is a typescript port (with better performance, bug fixes and new features) of the wonderful and unmaintained project [TomFrost/Squiss](https://www.github.com/TomFrost/Squiss)
 Squiss was originally created at [TechnologyAdvice](http://www.technologyadvice.com) in Nashville, TN.

 ## Contributing

 All contributions are happily welcomed!
 Please make all pull requests to the `master` branch from your fork and ensure tests pass locally.